adbar/simplemma/README.rst

 As the focus lies on overall coverage, some short frequent words (typically: pronouns) can need post-processing, this generally concerns 10-20 tokens per language.

 Additionally, the current absence of morphosyntactic information is both an advantage in terms of simplicity and an impassable frontier with respect to lemmatization accuracy, e.g. to disambiguate between past participles and adjectives derived from verbs in Germanic and Romance languages.
-For most languages simplemma often doesn't change the input in such cases.
-For some others it acts more like a linguistically motivated stemmer.
+In most cases, ``simplemma`` often doesn't change the input then.

 The greedy algorithm rarely produces forms that are not valid.
 It is designed to work best in the low-frequency range, notably for compound words and neologisms.
 Aggressive decomposition is only useful as a general approach in the case of morphologically-rich languages.
+It can also act as a linguistically motivated stemmer.

 Bug reports over the `issues page <https://github.com/adbar/simplemma/issues>`_ are welcome.